top of page

 The Facts.

 There are lots of myths about the death penalty floating around our culture.
-We hope this page will set the record straight.
+We hope this page will set the record straight and provide clarity on basic death penalty facts

 For a deeper dive into the facts, click here to read "Forty Years of Death: The past, present and future of the Death Penalty in South Carolina (Still Arbitrary After All These Years)" by John H. Blume and Lindsey S. Vann